 - f.
-The concerned BoS shall decide on the minimum enrolments for offering Honors program by the department.
-If minimum enrolments criteria are not met then the students shall be permitted to register for the equivalent MOOC courses as approved by the concerned Head of the department in consultation with BoS. - g.
-Each pool can have theory as well as laboratory courses.
-If a course comes with a lab component, that component has to be cleared separately.
-The concerned BoS shall explore the possibility of introducing virtual labs for such courses with lab component.
-(Model pool list is enclosed in the Annexure-2). - h.
-MOOC courses must be of minimum 8 weeks in duration.
-Attendance will not be monitored for MOOC courses.
-Students have to acquire a certificate from the agencies approved by the BOS with grading or marks or pass/fail in order to earn 4 credits.
-If the MOOC course is a pass/fail course without any grades, the grade to be assigned will be as decided by the university/academic council. - i.
-The concerned BoS shall also consider courses listed under professional electives of the respective B. Tech programs for the requirements of B. Tech (Honors).
-However, a student shall be permitted to choose only those courses that he/she has not studied in any form during the Programme. - j.
-If a student drops or is terminated from the Honors program, the additional credits so far earned cannot be converted into free or core electives; they will remain extra.
+If a student drops or is terminated from the Honors program, the additional credits earned till that time cannot be converted into free or core electives; they will remain extra.
 These additional courses will find mention in the transcript (but not in the degree certificate).
-In such cases, the student may choose between the actual grade or a "pass (P)" grade and also choose to omit the mention of the course as for the following: All the courses done under the dropped Minors will be shown in the transcript.
-None of the courses done under the dropped Minor will be shown in the transcript. - k.
-In case a student fails to meet the CGPA requirement for Degree with Honors at any point after registration, he/she will be dropped from the list of students eligible for Degree with Honors and they will receive regular B.Tech degree only.
-However, such students will receive a separate grade sheet mentioning the additional courses completed by them. - I. Honors must be completed simultaneously with a major degree program.
-A student cannot earn Honors after he/she has already earned bachelor's degree. - m.
-Minimum enrollment for the Honors to be offered is 12. - n.
-Students fulfilling the stipulated criterion can register for Honors by paying a prescribed registration fee. - 6.13 National Service Scheme (NSS)/Yoga is compulsory for all the Undergraduate students.
+In such cases, the student may choose between the actual grade or a "pass (P)" grade and also choose to omit the mention of the course as for the following: - i.
+All the courses done under the dropped Honors will be shown in the transcript. (or) - ii.
+None of the courses done under the dropped Honors will be shown in the transcript. - g.
+In case a student fails to meet the CGPA requirement for Degree with Honors at any point after registration, he/she will be dropped from the list of students eligible for Degree with Honors and the student will receive regular B.Tech degree only.
+However, such students will receive a separate grade sheet mentioning the additional courses completed by them. - h.
+Honors must be completed simultaneously with a major degree program.
+A student cannot earn Honors after he/she has already earned bachelor's degree. - 6.13 National Service Scheme (NSS)/Yoga is compulsory for all the Undergraduate students.
 The student participation shall be for a minimum period of 45 hours during the first year.
-Grades will be awarded as Very Good, Good, Satisfactory in the mark sheet on the basis of participation, attendance, performance and behaviour.
-If a student gets Un-satisfactory grade, he/she has to repeat the above activity in the subsequent years along with the next year students.

-6.14 Students shall undergo two summer internships each for a minimum of six weeks duration at the end of second and third years of the programme for 1.5 credits & 3 credits respectively.
+Grades will be awarded as Very good, Good, Satisfactory in the mark sheet on the basis of participation, attendance, performance and behaviour.
+If a student gets Unsatisfactory grade, he/she has to repeat the above activity in the subsequent years along with the next year students. - 6.14 Students shall undergo two summer internships each for a minimum of six weeks duration at the end of second and third years of the programme for 1.5 credits & 3 credits respectively.
 The organization in which the student wishes to carry out Internship need to be approved by Internal Department Committee comprising Head of Department and two senior faculty.
 The student shall submit a detailed technical report along with internship certificate from the Internship organization in order to obtain the prescribed credits.
 The student shall submit the Internship Project Report along with Certificate of Internship.
 The evaluation of the first and second summer internships shall be conducted at the end of the V Semester & VII semester respectively.